zabirzk23/study-of-basic-gates/README.md

 **PROGRAM**

-Program for flipflops and verify its truth table in quartus using Verilog programming
+Program for logic gates and verify its truth table in quartus using Verilog programming

  Developed by: RegisterNumber: